mindersec/minder/docs/docs/ref/cli/minder_artifact_list.md

 ### Options

 ```
       --from string     Filter artifacts from a source, example: from=repository=owner/repo
   -h, --help            help for list
-  -f, --output string       Output format (json or yaml)
+  -o, --output string   Output format (one of json,yaml,table) (default "table")
-  -g, --project-id string   ID of the project for repo registration
-  -p, --provider string     Name for the provider to enroll (default "github")
 ```

 ### Options inherited from parent commands